paynow/Paynow-Java-SDK/README.md

 The usage example shown in this section is a demonstration of how to initiate and complete a mobile based transaction.

-If you want to send an express (mobile) checkout request instead, when creating a payment you make a call to a `createPayment(...)` method that requires both the reference and email address of the user making the payment.
+If you want to send an express (mobile) checkout request instead, when creating a payment you make a call to a `createPayment(...)` method that requires both the merchantReference and email address of the user making the payment.
 These two arguments are required for a mobile based transaction otherwise an exception will be thrown when submitting the payment.

 ```java
 Payment payment = paynow.createPayment("Invoice 32", "user@example.com");